nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 val treeLineFoldResult: Int = foldTreeLine((a: Int, b: Int) => a + b, 0, treeLine)
 ```

-Now we are getting somewhere, this correctly sums the values in the above constrained tree to 6!
+Now we are getting somewhere -- this correctly sums the values in the above constrained tree to 6!
 Before we break out the champagne though, we know this wouldn't work if we had more than one tree in a given `Node`'s `children` member, because we are explicitly ignoring the `rest` portion of that pattern match in each case.

 We've written a function that can handle a very small, very specific subset of the trees we want to be able to fold over, but it doesn't work for trees where Nodes can have more than one child.
 Nor does it meet our special requirement, that if we had more than one element in a `Node`'s `children`, we would want to be able to apply a different function than `f` to combine them.